daronphang/programming-resources/brokers/event/kafka/kafka.md

 Kafka is a distributed publish-subscribe message bus developed for high-ingress data replay and streams.
 Kafka is a durable message broker that enables applications to process, persist, and re-process streamed data.

+Data is written to Kafka topics by producers and consumed from those topics by consumers.
+Kafka topics can be partitioned, enabling the parallel processing of data, and topics can be replicated across multiple brokers for fault tolerance.

 Instead of using data packets, it uses a data stream to deliver messages which are suitable for both offline and online message consumption.
 An open-source platform developed by Apache written in Scala and Java.
 Kafka aims to provide solutions for large scale event-driven systems.

 ## Features